Access-Guard/access-guard.github.io/README.md

 ## Installation

-1. Search **"One Time Email Access Guard"** and install it, or manually upload the `one-time-email-access-guard` folder to `/wp-content/plugins/`
+1. Search **"One Time Email Access Guard"** from the Plugins page and install it.
+   Otherwise manually upload the `one-time-email-access-guard` folder to `/wp-content/plugins/`
 2. Activate the plugin from the **Plugins** menu
 3. Go to **Access Guard** in your admin menu
 4. Create users with their contact details